Abhijeetrana11/Diabities-Predictor/README.md

 # Diabetes Predictor

   This Project was made to make accurate predictions about whether a person has Diabetes or not by using Machine Learning Algorithms.
-  This project ensures timely detection of Diabetes so that no time is wasted and the user doesnot have to wait for lengthy hospital procedures and wait for a long time to get the result.
+  This project ensures timely detection of Diabetes so that no time is wasted and the user does not have to wait for lengthy hospital procedures and wait for a long time to get the result.
   I deployed the Machine Learning model using Flask API.
 I trained various machine learning algorithms and finally used Logistic Regression with hyperparameter Tuning for the project as it gave the best results.